NeowayLabs/data-science-template/template/docs/model_report.md

 - [ ] **Summary**: you have included a description, usage, output,  accuracy and metadata of your model.
 - [ ] **Pre-processing**: you have applied pre-processing to your data and this function is reproducible to new datasets.
 - [ ] **Feature selection**: you have performed feature selection while modeling.
-- [ ] **Modeling dataset creation**: you have well-defined and reproducible code to generate a modeling dataset that reproduces the behaviour of the target dataset.
+- [ ] **Modeling dataset creation**: you have well-defined and reproducible code to generate a modeling dataset that reproduces the behavior of the target dataset.
 This pipeline is also applicable to generate the deploy dataset.
 - [ ] **Model selection**: you have chosen a suitable model according to the project specification.
 - [ ] **Model validation**: you have validated your model according to the project specification.
-- [ ] **Model optimization**: you have defined functions to optimize hyperparameters and they are reproducible.
+- [ ] **Model optimization**: you have defined functions to optimize hyper-parameters and they are reproducible.
 - [ ] **Peer-review**: your code and results have been verified by your colleagues and pre-approved by them.
 - [ ] **Acceptance**: this model report has been accepted by the Data Science Manager.
 State name and date.